 This grilled rosa bianca eggplant post was one of our first recipe posts back in 2008.
 The Rosa Bianca is one of our favorite varieties of eggplant and to cook them up on the grill is a joy of summer.
 It’s fun to see how our photography and garden has changed over the years!
 It’s an oldie but goodie.

 Our eggplants are showing signs of surrendering to Fall’s arrival.
 They’re becoming yellow, tougher and seedy.
 The season is telling us that it’s time to cook what eggplants are still tender and to collect the seeds from the tougher ones.
 Our Bianca Rosa variety of eggplants are one of our favorites to grow because they are sweet, fleshy and less bitter than most other varieties.
 The minimal amount of seeds make the Bianca Rosa variety perfect for grilling, baking and for just about anything that requires eggplant.

 One of our favorite ways to prepare eggplant is to grill it.
 The smokey flavor from the grill makes the slightly crisp outer surface encasing the creamy white interior flesh absolutely delectable.
-Often times our grilled eggplant has been intended as a component of another dish, but it somehow never makes it there.
+Often times our easy grilled eggplant recipe has been intended as a component of another dish, but it somehow never makes it there.
 We keep snacking on the slices even while they are still almost too hot to hold.